betheden/hebrew-grammar/content/infinitive_absolute.rst

 person, gender, or number like the :ref:`verb-finite-verbs` forms.
-Grammatically, the infinitive absolute can function as an :ref:`adverb`, a finite verb, or even as a noun.
+Grammatically, the infinitive absolute can function as an :ref:`adverb`, a finite verb, a verbal complement, or even as a noun.
 The context must be carefully investigated to discern the precise meaning of an infinitive absolute in each instance.